 3. Trading Places (1983)

 This may be the funniest Wall Street movie ever made.
-The storyline hilariously weaves from a drunken, deranged Santa Claus to a Cameroon exchange student and then an unfortunate case of mistaken identity involving a gorilla outfit.
+The storyline hilariously weaves from a drunken, deranged Santa Claus to a Cameroon exchange student, and then an unfortunate case of mistaken identity involving a gorilla outfit.
 Trading Places is a farce of the social commentary it's trying to make.
 This film has definitely withstood the comedic test of time - so if you're looking for laughs, you won't be disappointed.

-This is brilliantly executed documentary that revolves around Chicago's futures trading pits.
+This is a brilliantly executed documentary that revolves around Chicago's futures trading pits.
 It scores high on the education factor for several reasons.
-First, it provides insight into futures markets and trading.
+Firstly, it provides insight into futures markets and trading.
 You will hear a lot of shocking anecdotes and honest commentary from those interviewed.
 Secondly, the movie highlights the real world issue of gambling vs. real trading.
 This is a must-watch movie for anyone interested in futures or general trading.